pmiddend/amarcord/docs/source/setups.md

 - The `run-id-file` is a file that the daemon itself generates and updates.
 It contains the latest run ID in AMARCORD.
 ID29, as far as we can tell, doesn't have the concept of a numeric, monotonically increasing run ID, so we have to synthesize it.
 - The `metadata-visited-file` is also created and updated by the daemon; it stores which `metadata.json` files the daemon has already processed.
 Similar for `stream-visited-file`.
 - The daemon also gets an `attributo-config-file` which tells it which attributes are to be expected in the `metadata.json` and how to map these to AMARCORD attributi.
 Currently, there are three special attributi: `sample` (which maps to a real chemical name in AMARCORD), `tag` (which maps to the path segment that ESRF uses to identify runs), and `MX_directory`, which is used by the pull daemon (see below).
-- `geometry-save-path` is where the geometry files which are extracted from the finished `.stream` files are copied to, so they can be referenced in the indexing results

 An example `attributo-config.json` looks like this: